SirAbsolute0/Realtime_Sign_Language_Translator/README.md

 As the user enters more alphabetic characters to construct a word, the software dynamically offers new word suggestions.
 Users can select a suggested word from the list or continue inputting additional characters to find the desired word.
 Once a word is selected, it is appended to the final output area, allowing the user to complete a sentence.
 Additionally, the user can use the special characters: "Space" and "Period" to write full paragraphs.
 The finalized text can then be copied for use elsewhere.

+To run the program, please use the requirements.txt to install the necessary dependencies into your virtual environment.
+Noted, my current environment uses CUDA 11.8 with an RTX 2070 SUPER; thus, I also have the Pytorch package that works with CUDA 11.8 pre-installed.
+Your environment might have a different GPU with a different CUDA version, so you will need to install this package independently.

 Below is the translation from hand signs to characters:

 <img src="https://github.com/SirAbsolute0/Realtime_Sign_Language_Translator/raw/main/software_description/Hand_Sign_Description_0.jpg" width="600" height="800"/>